kanza26/HTML-projects/README.md

-3. Project Three
-   - Description: [Brief description of Project Three]
-   - [Link to Project Three]

-To run these projects locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Open the project folder: `cd your-repo`
-3. Open the HTML file in your preferred browser.

 If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.
 Your feedback is highly appreciated!
 Happy coding!